rremilian/IRAnalyze/README.md

 # IRAnalyze
-A Python program to analyze experimental and theoretical spectra
+A Python module for analyzing experimental and theoretical spectra